watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-watsonx/README.md

 ### Create an API key and a project id

 1. Log into [watsonx](https://dataplatform.cloud.ibm.com/wx/home?context=wx&apps=cos&nocache=true&onboarding=true&quick_start_target=watsonx) and [generate an API key](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-authentication.html?context=cpdaas).
 Save this API key somewhere safe and accessible.
-The initial version of this starter kit uses temporary access tokens only, so you need to [use your API key to authenticate with an IAM token](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey), which you will need to refresh periodically.
+You will need this API key to setup watsonx custom extension later.
 1. To find your watsonx project id, navigate to [your projects](https://dataplatform.cloud.ibm.com/projects/).
 Open the project you would like to work in, and go to the Manage tab and the Services and integrations tab.
 Click Associate service + and associate an instance of Watson Machine Learning (WML).
    If you do not have an instance of WML, you can provision a Lite instance from the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/watson-machine-learning).
 Then complete this step using the new Lite instance.